camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Purpose as part of scope

-To improve interoperablitiy this document RECOMMENDS that API Working groups define scope values following this scheme:
+To improve interoperablitiy this document RECOMMENDS that API Working groups define each single scope value following this scheme:

 `dpv:<dpvValue>#<technical_scope>`

 - `<dpvValue>` is coming from [W3C DPV purpose definition](https://w3c.github.io/dpv/dpv/#vocab-purpose)
 - `<technical_scope>` some technical scope needed by the Camara API

+Example value of scope parameter in a request:
+> "openid dpv:<dpvValue>#camara-api-scope0 dpv:<dpvValue>#camara-api-scope-1 dpv:<dpvValue>#camara-api-scope-2"

 This document does not change OIDC definitions of scope values.